 5 Ways To Study for the MCAT Using Your Smartphone

 You can do almost anything with your smartphone these days.
 You can video call a friend in China, order pizza with the click of a button, and even see in the dark!
-So, if your smartphone can help you do these and an almost infinitely large number of other things, then why can’t you use it to study for the MCAT?
-Well, in this article, I am going to show you not only that you can but that you should use your smartphone to study for the MCAT, but that you should.
+So, if your smartphone can help you do these and an infinite number of other things, then why can’t you use it to study for the MCAT?
+In this article, I am going to show you not only that you can use your smartphone to study for the MCAT, but that you should.
 In fact, many students using our free ecourse work through lessons and even meet with tutors from their mobile devices.
 Beyond that, here are 5 ways that you can start using your smartphone to study for the MCAT right now:

 Although many students choose to utilize bulky textbook-sized study materials in their effort to get a top MCAT score, these massive books can be incredibly inconvenient for on-the-go studying.
 And let’s face it, you are an incredibly busy student who is trying to get A’s in your pre-med classes, shadow doctors, get service hours, and watch silly cat videos on Facebook all while trying to fit in studying for the MCAT.
 For this reason, videos are a great option for a while-you-walk, while-you-ride-the-bus, or even a while-you-sit-on-the-john study tool.
 My top-recommended YouTube Channels are Khan Academy, AK Lectures, Crash Course, and Udacity.
 And if you are looking for a structured, step-by-step format to watch these in, I combined the best of these videos into easy-to-digest YouTube playlists that match up with MCAT content categories.
 These playlists are embedded into each lesson of our FREE MCAT Prep Course.